|

 Experience

-This trip is designed for intermediate riders.
+This trip is designed for experienced riders.
 More important than excellent riding skill, we ask that participants have a good general fitness as we ride during long hours in sometimes demanding conditions.

 A basic knowledge of horse riding is required along with a good condition of health.